codmpm/node-red-contrib-loxone/README.md

 The webservice node, added in version `0.1.0`, allows you to directly call webservice URI's through the already established websocket connection.

+Beginning with version `0.4.0` you can choose to automaticly append the incoming `msg.payload` to the set URI.
+This is handy to add dynamic content to the webservice call, for example `DownOn` or `DownOff`.

 As the `UpDownDigital` (etc.) virtual input has no state where the control-in node can listen to, I've switched it as an example via the webservice-node.
 See a short video here: https://cloud.codm.de/nextcloud/index.php/s/IttSURIGl8OkUBf